Nespresso Vs Keurig (Which’s better pod coffee maker?)

 Keurig K cups0.5 – 0.8 $365 * 2 * 0.65 = 475

-Cost of Coffee pods of Nespresso and Keurig
+Long term Cost comparison of Nespresso and Keurig pods

 Winner: Keurig

-The Keurig coffee maker is not only more affordable, but the price of the pods is also significantly less.
+The Keurig coffee maker is inexpensive, and the cost of the pods is also much lower compared to Nespresso

-Also using coffee grounds in Keurig is also very feasible and easy compared to Nespresso
+Also using coffee grounds in Keurig is also very feasible and easy.

 6) Type and variety of Coffee pods

-Keurig K cups are made of plastic and Nespresso capsules are aluminum.
-Both of these pods are sealed in a proper way to ensure the freshness and quality of the coffee grounds inside.
+Keurig K cups are made of plastic and Nespresso capsules are made of aluminum.
+Both of these pods are sealed hermetically to ensure the freshness and quality of the coffee grounds inside.

 Coffee pods for Nespresso and Keurig